Department of Modern Languages, Literatures, and Cultures - one-year, part-time position

-Department of Music - Director of Instrumental Music
+Department of Music - tenure-track position

 Monmouth College, a selective, private, residential liberal arts college in Illinois invites applications for a tenure-track position in the Department of Music for Director of Instrumental Activities beginning July 2017.